kovihome/ReqSmith/README.md

 - **Requirement modeling**:
-  ReqSmith provides an intuitive, easy-to-learn language (ReqM) that allows users to easily define and document application requirements.
+  ReqSmith provides an intuitive, easy-to-learn language (ReqM) that allows users to easily define and document application requirements in an abstract, consistent, verifiable and testable manner.
   Requirements can be incomplete or partially defined.

 - **Requirement composing**:
-  To complete requirements ReqSmith gather missing information from its extended repository, and compose them into an effective requirement model, which is the basis of the code generation.
+  To complete requirements ReqSmith gather missing information from its extended repository, and composes them into an effective requirement model, which is the basis of the code generation.

 - **Modular Building Blocks**:
   ReqSmith repository contains modular building blocks for fulfillment of the requirements.
-  These building blocks represent software design patters, best practices or user experiences, and are defined in requirement model too.
+  These building blocks represent software design patters, best practices or user experiences, and are defined in the requirement model too.

 - **Source Code Generation**:
   The tool automatically generates essential source code for applications based on the requirement model.
-  The source code can be generated for any of popular programming language and frameworks.
+  The source code can be generated for any of popular programming language, platform and frameworks, using code generator plugins.
+Custom generators allow users to create their own functionalities.

-- **Flexible Generators**:
+- **Incremental development**:
-  ReqSmith supports custom generators, allowing users to create their own functionalities.

-- **Extensibility via plugins**:
-  Add new modules and generators easily for your own projects.
+  In every stage of the requirement specification the application can be built and tested, so prototype application can be examined as early as You need.
+  Requirements can be added to the ReqM model one by one, providing a better control of the development progress.

 ## Useful information